wuxxin/machine-bootstrap/README.md

 # bootstrap machine

-unattended ssh installer of Ubuntu 18.04 with luks encrypted zfs storage, suitable for executing from within a debianish liveimage/recoveryimage system via ssh.
+Unattended ssh installer of Ubuntu 18.04 with luks encrypted zfs storage, suitable for executing from within a debianish liveimage/recoveryimage system via ssh.

-it is intended as a Desktop/Laptop or as a typical rootserver (2HD,headless)
+It is intended as a Desktop/Laptop or as a typical rootserver (2HD,headless)

-Additionaly, i really wanted to have a "cloud like" - little to no performance impact, encrypted, incremental, autorotating snapshot backup system, from and to redundant checksuming data storage on a single machine with the abbility to use common thirdparty storage for this backup.
+Additionally, i really wanted to have a "cloud like" - little to no performance impact, encrypted, incremental, autorotating snapshot backup system, from and to redundant checksuming data storage on a single machine with the abbility to use common thirdparty storage for this backup.
 So far it is a very busy journey... https://xkcd.com/974/

 ## Features